ErSudhanshuShukla/Arduino-ESP-Projects/Arduino_Projects/Vehicles_Automation/Line_Follower_Car/README.md

 # 🚗 Line Follower Car

 This project demonstrates an intelligent **Line Follower Car** using **Arduino UNO**, an **L293D motor driver**, and **two analog IR sensors**.
-The robot follows a black line on a white surface using sensor-based decision logic and differential motor control.
+The Car follows a black line on a white surface using sensor-based decision logic and differential motor control.
 This version uses a **2-wheel drive chassis**.

 ## 🧩 Required Components